 The Aztecas Youth Soccer Academy uses soccer to reclaim the lives of at-risk youth.
 Through the unifying experience of soccer and the support of peer and adult mentors, Aztecas develop a healthy lifestyle that inspires self-confidence, team building, conflict resolution, and leadership skills.

 WHO WE SERVE

 The Aztecas Youth Soccer Academy works directly with young males (aged 13-20) referred to the program due to gang affiliations, violent lifestyles or a high risk of developing them.
 Most are already probationers, but about 15% are from local school districts and the local County Office of Education.
 All players and peer mentors are Pajaro Valley residents, primarily from south Santa Cruz County; more than 90% are from very low income families.

 Competitive Soccer /Mentoring

-Our core program is our competitive soccer program for at-risk Latino youth in Watsonville and the Pajaro Valley.
+Our core program is a competitive soccer program for at-risk youth in Watsonville and the Pajaro Valley.
 In 2015-16, Aztecas’ growing program will enroll at least 50 participants, aged 13-20, in year-round indoor and outdoor soccer practices and games.

 Aztecas’ top-level competitive soccer training creates the structure around which we provide counseling, healthy lifestyle choices, career support, and educational activities to replace gang behaviors.
 We promote positive career choices and nonviolent community engagement for our soccer players.